 As the wedding industry continues to evolve, there is a growing need to provide unique experiences for guests.
 Cigar smokers are a select group, but that doesn’t mean the novice won’t give cigar smoking a try for one celebratory evening.

-If you and some of the members of your wedding party are true aficionados, you might consider a cigar bar.
+If you and some of the members of your wedding party are true aficionados, consider a cigar bar.
 Both experienced smokers and beginners will appreciate watching a master roller build a cigar from scratch.
 Having a cigar sommelier on hand to make suggestions and teach novices the ropes is also a nice touch.

 Smoking Tents and Mobile Lounges